SqueekyMouse/app13-student_mgmnt_sqlite/README.md

 # What is this project about?
-Web scrapping app storing data in sql db using oops.
+Student database desktop app using mysql and PyQt.